Updated June 14, 2021

 Other Hostels in Ohio: The Wayfaring Buckeye

 The Go Bus goes to Nelsonville four times per day (twice coming from Athens, and twice coming from Columbus).
-The bus stop is at Hocking College, about two miles from the hostel (walking, driving is somewhat farther).
+The bus stop is at Hocking College, about two miles from the hostel (walking or bicycling, driving is somewhat farther).

 The Athens Airport Express can take travelers from the bus stop to the hostel for about $35 (740-